Rick's Free Auto Repair Advice

 Step 8: Loosen the wheel bearing

-Some of these bearings can be a real bear to remove.
+Some of these bearings can be real bears to remove.
 Most people start by prying.
 That’s not always the best way to break it free.
-Instead, use a large drift punch and locate the end of the punch on an edge of the bearing.
+Instead, use a large drift punch and locate the end of the punch on the edge of the bearing.
 Your goal is to ROTATE the bearing by hitting it in a circular motion.
 It takes less force to get it to rotate than it takes to pry.

 Once you get some rotational movement, use a small pry bar to release the wheel bearing from the knuckle.
 As you move the wheel bearing out of the knuckle, the axle shaft must be loose and slide out.
 If the axle shaft isn’t loose, pulling the bearing out can damage the rear wheel speed sensor.